munga114/ig-clone/README.md

 An instagram clone that allows users to sign in to the application and start using it.
 A user can upload their pictures to the application, see their profile with all pictures posted.
 They can also follow other users and see their pictures on the timeline, like a picture and leave a comment on it.

 ## Project setup instructions
-* Fork the Repo from my github account: https://github.com/Abishag-Maitha/WeShare
+* Fork the Repo from my github account: https://github.com/munga114/ig-clone
-* Clone the all files to your local environment
+* Clone all the files on your local environment
 * Install Django and virtual environment.
 Activate the virtual envorinment
 * Install PostgreSQL
 *Run the application on the terminal by typing python3 manage.py runserver